-The increase in traveling expenses of \$24,420 for the second quarter of 2023 compared to 2022 is mainly related to traveling to Europe for business development as well as the expenses of our subsidiary Novacium for the difference.
+The increase in traveling expenses of \$40,917 for the third quarter of 2023 compared to 2022 is mainly for business development of our subsidiary Novacium.

-The increase in traveling expenses of \$28,274 for the period of 2023 compared to 2022 is mainly related to traveling to Europe for business development as well as the expenses of our subsidiary Novacium for the difference.
+The increase in traveling expenses of \$69,191 for the period of 2023 compared to 2022 is related to traveling to Europe for business development as well as that of our subsidiary Novacium.